Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 The University engages in comprehensive educational programming to prevent Prohibited Conduct, consisting of primary prevention and awareness programs for all incoming students and new employees, and ongoing awareness and prevention campaigns for students, faculty, and staff that include, but are not limited to the following topics:

-The University also provides training to students and employees to ensure they understand this Policy and the topics and issues related to maintaining an education and employment environment free from sex discrimination, sexual harassment, and sexual violence.
+The University also provides training to students and employees to ensure they understand this Policy and the topics and issues related to maintaining an education and employment environment free from sex discrimination and sexual harassment.

 The University is committed to free and open inquiry and expression for all members of its community.
 The University is dedicated to the promotion of lively and fearless freedom of debate and deliberation, but also to the protection of that freedom when others attempt to restrict it.

 In cases of Prohibited Conduct, the protections of the First Amendment and applicable state law must be considered if issues of speech or expression are involved.
 Free speech rights apply in the classroom (e.g., classroom lectures and discussions) and in all other education programs and activities (e.g., speakers on campus; campus debates, school plays and other cultural events; and student newspapers, journals, and other publications).
-In addition, free speech rights apply to the speech of students, faculty and staff.
-Title IX is intended to protect students and employees from sex discrimination, not to regulate the content of speech.
+In addition, free speech rights apply to the speech of involved parties.
+Title IX is intended to protect University community members from sex discrimination, not to regulate the content of speech.
 To establish a violation of Title IX, the harassment must be sufficiently severe, pervasive, and objectively offensive that it effectively denies a person equal access to participate in or benefit from an education program or activity or employment.

-Moreover, in regulating the conduct of its students, faculty, and staff to prevent or redress discrimination prohibited by Title IX, great care must be taken not to inhibit open discussion, academic debate, and expression of personal opinions, particularly in the classroom.
+Moreover, in regulating the conduct of UAB community members to prevent or redress discrimination prohibited by Title IX, great care must be taken not to inhibit open discussion, academic debate, and expression of personal opinions, particularly in the classroom.
 Nonetheless, speech or conduct of a harassing, sexual, or hostile nature that occurs in the context of educational instruction may exceed the protections of academic freedom and constitute prohibited harassment if it meets the definition of Prohibited Conduct and (1) is reasonably regarded as non-professorial speech (i.e., advances a personal interest of the student or faculty member as opposed to furthering the learning process or legitimate objectives of the course), or (2) lacks an accepted pedagogical purpose or is not germane to the academic subject matter.

-This Policy shall be implemented in a manner that recognizes the importance of rights to freedom of speech and expression.
+This Policy shall be implemented in a manner that recognizes the importance of and is consistent with the rights to freedom of speech and expression.

 Below is a link to a listing of available resources: